Four Factors – Known As The Four Cs Affects The Value Of Every Diamond:

 The proportions and finish of a finish of a polished diamond (also called make).
 The cut can also mean shape, as in an emerald cut or marquise cut.
 The Proportions are the size and angle relationships between the facets and different parts of the stone.

-Of all the 4Cs, Cut has the greatest effect on a diamond’s beauty.
+Of all the 4Cs of diamond value, Cut has the greatest effect on a diamond’s beauty.
 A good cut gives a diamond its brilliance, which is that brightness that seems to come from the heart of a diamond.

 Finish includes polish and details of facet shape and placement.
 The cut affects both the weight yield from the rough and the optical efficiency of the polished stone; the more successful the cutter is in balancing these considerations, the more valuable the stone will be.